Transmission and generation of arbitrary W states via an optomechanical interface: Adiabatic output process

-With the above method, we can output arbitrary entangled W states in the microwave cavities $a_i$ ($i=1,2,...,n$) from the cavity mode $a_0$ and mapped them into the pulse shapes of the single photons with a certain group of optimal time-dependent couplings.
-The function of the output single photon can be denoted as $f(t)$.
+With the above method, we can output arbitrary entangled W states in the microwave cavities $a_i$ ($i=1,2,...,n$) from the cavity mode $\hat{a}_0^{A}$ (the superscript $A$ represents the systme A shown in Fig. \ref{f1}(a)) and mapped them into the pulse shapes of the single photons with a certain group of optimal time-dependent couplings.
+The function of the output single photon from system $A$ can be denoted as $\hat{a}_{0,out}^{A}(t) = -\sqrt{\kappa_0}\hat{a}_0^{A}(t)$, and we define the average operator as $f(t)=-\sqrt{\kappa_0}\langle\hat{a}_0^{A}(t)\rangle$.
 The time reverse of the output process is just the entangled W state generation process.
-In the generation process, the initial state of the system is empty, a single photon with the pulse function of $f(T-t)$ is inputted into the system from cavity mode $a_0$.
+In the generation process, the initial state of the system is empty, a single photon with the pulse function of $\hat{a}_{0,in}^{B}(t)=\hat{a}_{0,out}^{A}(T-t)$ is inputted into the system $B$ from cavity mode $\hat{a}_0^{B}$.
 The driving pulse for the cavities $a_0,a_1,...,a_n$ are $g_0(T-t),g_1(T-t),...,g_n(T-t)$, respectively.
 And finally, the system will be in an entangled W state, which is the same with the initial state of the output process.

 In fact, there is a trivial method to realize the entangled W state transmission and generation.
 In the output process, apart from $g_0$ being always not zero, there is only one coupling strength of $g_i$ ($i=1,2,...,n$) being not zero for a time.
-The state of the corresponding microwave cavity will be transmitted out of the system and the other $n-1$ cavities is decoupled from the system in this period of time.
+The state of the corresponding microwave cavity will be transmitted out of the system and the other $n-1$ cavities are decoupled from the system in this period of time.
 In this way, the state of all the microwave cavities will be transmitted out of the system one by one and the system will be empty at the final time.
-With this method, the output process are not continuous, the pulse shape of the single photon is divided into $n$ time-bins artificially, and the microwave cavities is not equal in time sequence in the evolution process.
+With this method, first, the microwave cavities should be decoupled totally from the hybrid system; second, the output process are not continuous, the pulse shape of the single photon is divided into $n$ time-bins artificially, and third, the microwave cavities is not equal in time sequence in the evolution process.
 To overcome these problems, we can apply the optimization method to optimize all the couplings at the same time to realize the sync output for all the microwave cavities.